Reducing wasteful healthcare spending

 Urgent reforms are needed to protect Australia’s health system in a COVID-19 world

-In recent years, our unique public/private healthcare system has been weakened.
+In recent years, our unique public/private healthcare system has been weakened by wasteful spending.

 Increasing pressure on the public sector, lower rates of private health insurance membership and increasing costs of health care across the public and private sector are all putting Australia’s health system at risk.

-Bold reforms are needed to restore the balance between the public and private arms of healthcare in Australia.
+Bold reforms are needed to restore the balance between the public and private arms of Australia’s health sector.

 Medicare + strong private health sector = Australia’s world class healthcare system

-We have identified several important issues that need to be addressed by the Australian Government in the 2021/22 Budget, to help decrease costs and improve the affordability of healthcare for Australian families.
+We have identified several important issues that need to be addressed by the Australian Government, to help decrease costs and improve the affordability of healthcare for Australian families.

 - Reforming second tier default benefits